What is Zinfandel?

-This robust red that’s taken the US by storm has had a slower start down under.
+The robust red that’s taken the US by storm has had a slower start down under.
 But what is Zinfandel wine in Australia?

 For most people, Zinfandel is widely considered an Italian variety.
-It goes under the name Primitivo and the southern region of Puglia (the heel of Italy’s boot) is the variety’s hotbed.
+It goes under the name Primitivo, and the southern region of Puglia (the heel of Italy’s boot) is the variety’s hotbed.
 In Italy you will find Primitivo or Zinfandel as a muscular dry red or as a fortified wine.
 It is common for the variety to be blended with other red varieties.

 Where the variety hailed from was never questioned until the invention of DNA profiling.
 This new science revealed that it was Croatia rather than Italy that was the mother country.

-Margaret River winery Cape Mentelle were the first to introduce Zinfandel to Australia in 1974 and today they still produce one of our most famed examples.
+Margaret River winery Cape Mentelle were the first to introduce Zinfandel to Australia in 1974 from California and today they still produce one of our most famed examples.

 Zinfandel thrives in warmer climates like Barossa Valley, McLaren Vale and Rutherglen, but also look out for examples from Eden Valley in South Australia and the King Valley region in Victoria.

 Zinfandel/Primitivo wines come in a range of styles.
 The style we most commonly see in Australia is the more robust and muscular style.
 In the USA a lot of cheaper Zinfandel is lighter in both colour and body.